billrobertson42/work-queue/README.md

     (stop-work-queue! q)

-For more information on durable
+For more information on Factual's durable-queue, see [here] (https://github.com/Factual/durable-queue).

 ## License

 Copyright © 2014 Bill Robertson